 Is The Difficulty Appropriate

 Notice I didn’t say is the game too hard.
-Some games are successful because they are so hard.
-But is it appropriate?
-Don’t just take this as a general statement for the difficulty of the overall game, but again, apply it to individual elements.
+Some games are successful because they are hard, but is it appropriate?
+Don’t just take this as a general statement for the difficulty of the overall game.
+Apply it to individual elements.

 Can The Design Be Improved